 Decision Trees/Key Elements of Food Safety Plan

 One essential tool in ensuring the safety of food products is the use of decision trees.
-Decision trees provide a visual representation of the key elements of a food safety program, allowing for a clear and logical flow of actions to be taken in response to potential hazards.
+Decision trees provide a visual representation of the key elements of a food safety program, allowing for a clear and logical flow of actions to be taken in response to potential food hazards above.

 These key elements include hazard analysis, critical control points, critical limit determination, procedures for monitoring, critical limit deviation, and quality controls.